Introduction

 The researchers also investigated the varying particle size distribution of different types of base oils (Vitamin E acetate [VEA], Vitamin E oil, coconut oil, and medium chain triglycerides) and simulated respiratory depositions.

-Vitamin E acetate and Vitamin E oil have the largest particle size and were found to be statistically different to the rest.
+Vitamin E acetate and Vitamin E oil have the largest particle size and were found to be statistically different from the rest.

 A research paper by Sosnowski and Kramek-Romanowska (2016) found that their tested e-cigarettes had higher aerodynamic resistance (roughly three times more) than cigarette smoke.